 These words from the sphere of academia closely resonate with the business advisory work that Capgemini’s Christopher Stancombe (Executive Vice President, Capgemini) and Xavier Hochet (Head of Europe, Capgemini’s Business Services) have been heading up recently.

 Their shared viewpoint is that the current wave of technological innovation will have a much greater impact than any such wave before it.

 As such, it is ushering in a new age of hyperintelligence, where people will work collaboratively with machines to achieve previously unobtainable outcomes.
 This is bringing about a fundamental rethinking of how businesses operate and organize themselves.

-Christopher and Xavier will be publishing a series of articles over the coming months on this topic, looking at:
+Christopher and Xavier are publishing a series of articles on this topic, looking at:

 - How today’s AI developments are bringing 70 years of ideas to life – and the huge opportunity this presents for businesses to transform their services.

 - The misconception that AI is mysterious and complex – and how it is really just different technologies working together to mimic human cognition using five “senses” of intelligence.

 - What happens when AI frees people from manual processes – with examples of how technology is changing the nature of traditional job roles and organisational models.